Visiting Professor of Law

 Bellin clerked for Judge Merrick B. Garland of the U.S. Court of Appeals for the District of Columbia Circuit.
 He served as a prosecutor with the United States Attorney’s Office in Washington, DC.
 Bellin also practiced with the San Diego office of Latham & Watkins and served as a senior attorney for the California Courts of Appeal.
-He is an associate professor at William & Mary Law School.
+He is a professor at William & Mary Law School.

 Honors and Affiliations

 Bellin received the Walter Williams Jr. Memorial Teaching Award from the 2014 Graduating Class at William & Mary.
 He received the Don M. Smart Award for Excellence in Teaching from the 2012 Graduating Class at SMU Law School, where he taught prior to joining the faculty at William and Mary.